DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## TL;DR.

-This post is a comprehensive walk-through on how I install PVE (Proxmox Virtual Environment) on an Intel NUC 10.
+This post is a comprehensive walk-through on how I install PVE (Proxmox Virtual Environment) on a spare PC.
 I cover the step-by-step installation process, and tips for optimizing the virtual environment.
 This article is ideal for tech enthusiasts who want to maximize the capabilities of their Homelab by setting up a robust virtualization platform that supports both containers and virtual machines.

 > **Attributions:**
 >